Akshat-Rai0/Akshat-Rai0/README.md

 I am a **Computer Science undergraduate** with a production track record in building and deploying **LLM-powered systems and intelligent autonomous pipelines**.
 My work spans the full stack of AI engineering — from raw model integration and retrieval-augmented generation to agentic orchestration, scheduling, and real-world forecasting systems.

-At **NTPC**, I designed and shipped a production **RAG-based Q&A bot** serving internal documentation needs — a system with hybrid retrieval, semantic chunking, and a live web interface.
-That experience hardened my instinct for production reliability, latency-aware design, and enterprise-grade modularity.

-I build software the way senior engineers do: **codebase-first, not demo-first**.
-Every project I ship is built around clean architecture, tested pipelines, and a clear path to scale.

 <br/>